 Activities Aide Certification and Training Program Information

 An activities aide plans, manages and implements activities for those who reside in senior living centers or visit adult daycare and community centers.
-While it is not always necessary, many organizations prefer the applicant be certified.
+While it is not always necessary, many organizations prefer the applicant to be certified.
 The National Certification Council for Activity Professionals (NCCAP) sets the standards for certification.
 Certification programs involve training and will yield an Activity Assistant Certified (AAC) certification.

 The NCCAP has three tracks that allow the individual to acquire an AAC.
 The first track requires 30 college credits, and track two requires a high school diploma or a GED and six college credits.
 Track three requires a high school diploma or a GED plus an education program designed specifically for activity professionals, including a required 90 hours of study.